 “Thank you, Vir.”
 Kanéko felt liquid inside, relaxed and heated at the same time.

 “I’m not done.
 I must get you even more beautiful for your dinner with Falkin and Mardas.
 We still have time to do your nails.”

 Kanéko bit her lip, but Virsian stopped her with her thumb.
 The touch was warm, and Kanéko shivered at the closeness.

-“Don’t do that, your body can’t take any more healing magic for at least for a night or two.
+“Don’t do that, your body can’t take any more healing magic for at least for half a week.
 Fortunately, you don’t have any broken bones or serious injuries.”